samuel-walters/Cloud-computing-with-AWS/documentation/multi_az_deployment/vpc.md

 ### Difference between security group and NACL?

-Security group is the firewall of EC2 Instances.
+* Security group is the firewall of EC2 Instances.
 Network ACL is the firewall of the VPC Subnets.

-Network ACLs are applicable at the subnet level, so any instance in the subnet with an associated NACL will follow rules of NACL.
-That’s not the case with security groups, security groups has to be assigned explicitly to the instance.
+* Network ACLs are applicable at the subnet level, so any instance in the subnet with an associated NACL will follow the rules of the NACL.
+That’s not the case with security groups - security groups have to be assigned explicitly to the instance.
 This means any instances within the subnet group gets the rule applied.
 With Security group, you have to manually assign a security group to the instances.

+* Security groups are Stateful.
+This means any changes applied to an incoming rule will be automatically applied to the outgoing rule.
+If you allow an incoming port 80, the outgoing port 80 will be automatically opened.
+However, Network ACLs are stateless.
+This means any changes applied to an incoming rule will not be applied to the outgoing rule.
+For example: if you allow an incoming port 80, you would also need to apply the rule for outgoing traffic.

 ### Rules: allow and deny